What to know about your credit score in Australia

 Myth #3: I have to pay to check my credit score

-Myth #4: Applying for multiple loans in a short space of time will not affect my score
+Myth #4: applying for multiple loans in a short space of time will not affect my score

 Every time you apply for a loan (or credit card) the outcome of that application is recorded on your credit report.
 Many rejected applications in a short space of time could negatively affect your credit score.

-Myth #5: My credit score is probably fine
+Myth #5: my credit score is probably fine

-A recent survey of 2,000 Australians conducted by website finder, found that two out of three respondents had an average score, not good or excellent, and only just above poor.
+A recent survey of 2,000 Australians, conducted by website finder, found that two out of three respondents had an average score, not good or excellent, and only just above poor.
 At the same time, 29% of millennials over-estimate their credit score.
 To be sure, about your credit-worthiness, get a credit report today.

 How to improve your credit score expertise (right now)